Because life can be difficult and scary and make you feel things… like the idea that you don’t matter.

-I always hated hearing this when I felt down in the dumps because it sounds so cliche, but it’s true.
-Someone out there thinks you matter.
+I always hated hearing this when I felt down in the dumps because it sounds so cliche, but it’s true: someone out there thinks you matter.
 Even the little things you have done have mattered.
-Whether it’s the person you held the door open for because you saw them carrying 5 books in their arms, and you wanted to make things a little easier for them, or whether it’s the woman you sold a lipstick to that made her feel beautiful, you mattered.
+Whether it’s the person you held the door open for because you saw them carrying 5 books in their arms and you wanted to make things a little easier for them.
+Or whether it’s the woman you sold a lipstick to that made her feel beautiful, you mattered.
 Whether you bought a stranger some coffee without expecting anything in return or taught your mom how to T9 text in the early 2000s, you mattered.
-Little things like that always matter, and even though it may seem like nothing, you made a difference to someone’s life, and you matter.
+Little things like that always matter.
+Even though it may seem like nothing to you, you made a difference to someone’s life and you matter.

-When I was 5, I had a freak accident and a metal rod ended up going halfway through my leg.
-I was in Dubai visiting my aunt, and she didn’t have a car so my mom was carrying me to the nearby hospital when a woman saw my leg gushing blood, pulled over, and offered to give us a ride to the hospital.
-She didn’t have to do that considering we were strangers, and you know what they say about stranger danger, but she did, and if she hadn’t, who knows what would have happened.
-I don’t know who she was, and I would never be able to pick her out of a lineup, but she mattered.
+When I was 5 I had a freak accident and a metal rod ended up going halfway through my leg.
+I was in Dubai visiting my aunt who didn’t have a car so my mom was carrying me to the nearby hospital when a woman saw my leg gushing blood, pulled over, and offered to give us a ride there.
+She didn’t have to do that considering we were strangers, and you know what they say about stranger danger, but she did; if she hadn’t, who knows what would have happened.
+I don’t know who she was and I would never be able to pick her out of a lineup, but she mattered.
 She might not even remember this considering it happened 20 years ago.
-But even 20 years later, every time I look down at my scar, I think about the nice lady who gave me a ride to the hospital.
+But even 20 years later, every time I look down at my scar I think about the nice lady who gave me a ride to the hospital.
 She might not know it, but she definitely matters to me.

 Happiness can always be found